twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

 author: mdo
 ---

 Our second beta has arrived for Bootstrap 5!
-We delayed its release to iron out some issues with third party libraries and stabilize our major changes.
+We delayed its release to iron out some issues with third-party libraries and stabilize our major changes.
 We've also once again shipped some awesome updates to our documentation.

 Next up is our final beta, which we may even promote to a stable release depending on how development proceeds.
 Stay tuned for that!